Vikramsingh-karnot/Jenkins-Pipeline-Golang/README.md

-# go-webapp-sample
+# CICD Pipeline for go-webapp using Jenkins

 ## Preface
 This repository is the sample of web application using golang.
 This sample application provides only several functions as Web APIs.
-Please refer to the 'Service' section about the detail of those functions.
+In this folder I have written a jenkins pipeline code which helps in integration and deployment

-Also, this application contains the static contents such as html file, css file and javascript file which built [vuejs-webapp-sample](https://github.com/ybkuroki/vuejs-webapp-sample) project to easily check the behavior of those functions.
+Also, this application contains the static contents such as html file, css file and javascript file which built [vuejs-webapp-sample]
 So, you can check this application without starting a web server for front end.
 Please refer to the 'Starting Server' section about checking the behavior of this application.